MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Most rows in the [myproject:mydataset.mytable] table have the same value in the country column, causing data skew`

-**Quick reason:** Most rows in the [myproject:mydataset.mytable] table have the same value in the country column, causing data skew

 <details>
 <summary>Full explanation</summary>